Myth or fact?

 Asking for accommodation

-For the steps to ask for an accommodation, see the “Work out the problem” section, below.
+For the steps to ask for an accommodation, see below under work out the problem.

 You have a duty to help your employer accommodate you